zakdances/Anim/README.md

         view.width += 50;
     }];

 // This timeline will play from left to right.
-The can also be a NSSet, which will play all Anim instances simultaneously.
-You don't need to define delay Anims seperately...you just instantiate them with a NSNumber literal.
+You don't need to define delay Anims seperately...you just instantiate them
+// with a NSNumber literal.

 NSArray *timeline = @[ [Anim a:@"slideUp" vs:myViews d:.6] , @.2 , [Anim a:@"slideOver" vs:myViews d:.2] ];

 [Anim runTimelineArray:timeline];